The Year 9 Options Process

 Getting the right combination of subjects is crucial at this stage.
 To guide you, we have put together a series of information and aimed to answer a lot of the most common questions in this collection of web pages.
 You will also see from the step by step guide that there a number of opportunities to discuss these decisions with staff who will offer support and guidance to your child throughout the options process.

-Should you have any questions regarding your child's choices, please contact your child’s tutor or Mr Weaver, Head of Year 9, in the first instance.
+Should you have any questions regarding your child's choices, please contact your child’s tutor or Mr Keep, Head of Year 9, in the first instance.

 What is a broad and balanced curriculum?